The Hanko 1941-1944 Team

 I´m Jan, an experienced field archaeologist and the project manager of the "Hanko 1941-1944" project.

-My Phd "Deutsches Lager Hanko-The Modern Conflict Archaeology and History of a German Second World War Transition Camp in Hanko S. Finland will be finished by the end of 2023.
+My Doctoral thesis "Deutsches Lager Hanko-The Modern Conflict Archaeology and History of a German Second World War Transition Camp in Hanko S. Finland is now finished and ready for public examination on October 12th 2024.

 Archaeologist, Doctoral researcher MA, Teemu Väisänen (University of Turku)